Reference Architecture: Citrix DaaS - Azure

 This document focuses on the Citrix Cloud deployment model.
 Customers can plan and adopt these services based on their organization needs:

-Citrix Cloud Virtual Apps and Desktops services simplifies the delivery and management of Citrix technologies, helping customers to extend existing on-premises software deployments or move 100 percent to the cloud.
+Citrix DaaS simplifies the delivery and management of Citrix technologies, helping customers to extend existing on-premises software deployments or move 100 percent to the cloud.
 Deliver secure access to Windows, Linux, and Web apps and Windows and Linux virtual desktops.
 Manage apps and desktops centrally across multiple resource locations while maintaining a great end-user experience.

 Citrix Virtual Desktops Essentials Service